tskit-dev/tutorials/README.md

 - Need some sort of citation mechanism.
 Perhaps [this](https://github.com/takluyver/cite2c)?
 - Main page needs some content explaining what the site is for.
 - Better template?
 We can use any Jekyll template, so it's quite flexible.
+- It would also be nice to have a download link to the original notebook.